arguxx/devops-docs/docs/index.md

-# DevOps Documentation Hub# DevOps Documentation Hub
+# DevOps Documentation Hub

 Welcome to our comprehensive DevOps documentation!
 This site contains everything you need to know about our DevOps practices, tools, and workflows.

-## � About This Documentation
+##  About This Documentation
 Proven methodologies and strategic guidance for successful DevOps implementations.This is a clean, maintainable documentation site built with MkDocs and Material theme.
 It's designed for:

 <div class="grid cards" markdown>